 The following day, after a pleasant night at RAF Goose Bay, we flew on to Offutt Air Force Base conducting some ECM trials on the way and enjoying the fabulous views from 40,000ft of the Great Lakes.
 I had learned of the Great Lakes at my junior school but I had never appreciated how vast those lakes are.
 After two enjoyable days in and around Omaha, including the obligatory tour of Strategic Air Command HQ and shopping visits to the Base Exchange, we flew north to Montreal St Hubert carrying out ECM training exercises with the USAF and RCAF en route.
 The following day, 27 July, our captain, co-pilot, navigator and second signaller flew the Valiant on the air display.
 I stayed on the dispersal with the crew chief to watch, to answer the crowd's questions, to pose for photographs, and to sign countless autographs.
 I think it may have been the first time a Valiant had been seen on the ground at Montreal.

-Flight Lieutenant Sid Aldridge, our captain, put on an excellent and very noisy display but then he had to remain airborne, orbiting several miles away from the airport, until all other the flying displays had ended.
+Flight Lieutenant Sid Aldridge, our captain, put on an excellent and very noisy display but then he had to remain airborne, orbiting several miles away from the airport, until all the other flying displays had ended.
 After landing he was instructed by Air Traffic Control to shut down on the runway because the taxiways were being used as roads for the thousands of cars exiting the airfield.
 All six of us then assisted with the refuelling and after-flight servicing of the Valiant.
 Finally the Crew Chief made the aircraft safe and locked it securely.
 There being no further scheduled airport movements that day we left the Valiant on the runway, on instructions from ATC, pointing in the direction we would use for take-off early the next day.
 We all then repaired to our hotel and spent quite a lot of money visiting a selection of exotic night clubs.
 Job done.